Tuition and Fees Schedule

 Distance Learning Complaint Process for Out of State Students

 Trinidad State Junior College desires to resolve student grievances, complaints and concerns in an expeditious, fair and amicable manner.
 Students residing outside of the State of Colorado, while attending TSJC who desire to resolve a complaint should follow the College's Student Complaint Procedure.
 However, if an issue cannot be resolved internally, you may file a complaint with your State.
-Trinidad State Junior College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Trinidad State Junior College is accredited by the Higher Learning Commission.

 Trinidad State has joined the Midwestern State Authorization Reciprocity Agreement (M-SARA).
 SARA is a nationwide initiative of states that will make distance education courses more accessible to students across state lines and make it easier for states to regulate and institutions to participate in interstate distance education.